 Prerequisite: Must be pre-selected into the Paramedic Program.
+Lecture: 48 hours per semester.

 Overview of basic anatomy/physiology and medical terminology, presented in an integrated manner to inform the pre-paramedic student how the language of medicine and the study of the structures and functions of the body are used in the practice of emergency medicine.